Fordalex/asteroid_game/readme.md

 bullets will shoot when the game is pause.

-### Mulitplayer Pong
+### Pong

-If two players enter the same lobby with the same name it gets confused.
+- If two players enter the same lobby with the same name it gets confused.
 Hint: Maybe use an id.
+- When a player leaves the lobby sometimes that room still shows as if its populated.

 ## Features to implement